 Where you don't have a ton of flexibility (if you want to increase your fat burning in the morning) is adding sugar.
-There's the caloric aspect with "regular" sugars) as well as the psychological aspect with what I call "sneaky" sugars, the stuff like xylitol, erythritol, etc.
+There's the caloric aspect with "regular" sugars) as well as the psychological AND gut twisting aspects of what I call "sneaky" sugars, the stuff like xylitol, erythritol, etc.

 Sugars aren't inherently terrible, but adding them to your morning coffee is.
-Keep your sweet stuff limited to your dessert, that's the best way to manage it and make sure you fully enjoy both the glory of coffee and the decadent luxury of that once-a-day sweet.
+Keep your sweet stuff limited to your dessert.
+The best way to manage your sweet tooth is with the decadent luxury of that once-a-day sweet.

-There are a couple nuances to making the butter coffee that are easy to screw up and make a big difference.
-They mostly revolve around the right temperature.
+There are a couple nuances to making the butter coffee that are easy to screw up.
+They can make a big difference, and mostly revolve around the right temperature.
 Too hot, and you'll scald the coffee (and start to cook bits of that egg).
-Too cold, and well, no one likes cold coffee.
+Too cold, and well, no one likes lukewarm coffee.

 My method changes a bit with the season.
 We don't have heating or cooling in our house, it's one of the benefits of living in San Diego. :)

-In the summer I keep the butter in the fridge, and in the cooler months it stays out on the shelf.
+In the summer I keep the butter in the fridge In the cooler months it stays out on the shelf.

 I LOVE my Aeropress, but how you make your coffee is up to you.

 I grind the coffee with the Pharos, and use the inverted method on the Aeropress, letting it sit for 4 minutes as recommended by Tyler Wells.
-That's just enough time for me to get the egg warming up, walk to my home office and turn on my feet-heating pad, then walk back, pour the boiling water out of my cup and add all the various fats and powders.
+That's just enough time for me to get the egg warming up, walk to my home office and turn on my feet-heating pad, then walk back, pour the boiling water out of my cup and into the kettle, then add in all the various fats and powders.

-I top it off with more hot water, then blend and pour out a bit into Lee's cup.
+I top it off with hot water, blend it up, clean up of the immersion blender, then saunter to my desk.
 That's my morning butter coffee ritual, enjoy!

 The big question is: Does butter coffee affect your fasting?
 Read about fasting and butter coffee here.